-It’s a common knowledge your URL plays a part in website rankings, but did you know the style of your URL is just as important?
+It’s known that keywords in the URL play a part in website rankings, but did you know the structure of your URL is just as important?

 What is a Subdomain?

 A subdomain is a segregated segment of your website used to catalog your overarching website into a series of individual sites.

 You will recognize a subdomain URL by the word to the left of the primary domain name.

 The word “name” or “blog” is the subdomain of the root domain example.com

 Subdomains are used to differentiate vastly unique topics on a single domain.
 These are often referred to as microsites because the site lacks the content to rank in search alone effectively.

 For example, if your website is a How-To blog, and you have a separate section for Automotive how-tos and another section for Pet Care how-tos, you have the option to break these out by subdomains like auto.example.com and petcare.example.com to distinguish between the main topics within your website.